Machu Picchu and Galapagos Islands Combined Tours – 12D/11N for $8,296 per person

 Discover the place where the Incas innovated their agricultural techniques and brought to the world the treasure of the Andes: more than three thousand varieties of potatoes.

 The Sacred Valley of the Incas was undoubtedly a key area of settlement to the Incas.
 Its agreeable climate and fertile plains make a rare and fruitful combination for the high Andes.
 It was also the route to the jungle and therefore an area with access to the fruits and plants of the tropical lowlands.
-The Sacred Valley served as a buffer zone, protecting Cusco from incursions of the Antis, the fierce jungle tribes who, from time to time, raided the highlands.
+The Sacred Valley served as a buffer zone, protecting Cuzco from incursions of the Antis, the fierce jungle tribes who, from time to time, raided the highlands.

 The Inca Royalty and its Sanctuary

-Four hours by train from Cusco, these beautifully preserved ruins consist of an enormous stone city hidden by a spectacular mountain plateau, overlooking the deep canyon of the Urubamba River.
+Four hours by train from Cuzco, these beautifully preserved ruins consist of an enormous stone city hidden by a spectacular mountain plateau, overlooking the deep canyon of the Urubamba River.
 Machu Picchu, a mystic place of worship, was also a spot for star-gazing and the private hacienda of the Inca Pachacutec.

 Machu Picchu has generated more than just visits… it has touched the soul of every traveler.
 As a result of a special connection with the people, in July 2007, it was recognized as one of the Seven New Wonders of the World.
 Come and discover it.

 The Incas built this citadel at the end of the fourteenth century.
-As centuries passed, the site became totally overgrown by vegetation, and virtually disappeared from site.
+As centuries passed, the site became totally overgrown by vegetation, and virtually disappeared from sight.
 Hiram Bingham, Director of the Yale Peruvian Expedition, rediscovered Machu Picchu in 1911.

 Recent research compiled by Yale University has revealed that the Machu Picchu Citadel was not, as Hiram Bingham believed, the traditional birthplace of the Inca people, nor was it the final stronghold of the Incas in their losing struggle against the Spanish.

-Situated in a enclave on the saddle of a mountain overlooking the deep canyon of the Urubamba River.
+Situated in an enclave on the saddle of a mountain overlooking the deep canyon of the Urubamba River.
 It consists of two main areas: one agricultural, formed mainly by mountains and food stores, and the other urban, which is noted for its sacred zone, with its temples, squares and royal tombs built with consummate skill.
 The stairways and canals carved out of stone and recurrent throughout this remarkable archaeological site.
 Opposite the citadel is the Huayna Picchu Mountain, which can be reached via a winding stone walkway.
 Necessary precautions must be taken during the rainy season (December through March).